Siteimprove/CMS-plugin-Wordpress/README.md

 Every pull request will be checked against WPCS through GitHub Actions.

 ## Version History
+### 2.1.3
+* Bugfix - Load the front-end overlay and Prepublish toolbar action for any user who can edit content (custom roles, multisite super admins), not just a fixed list of role names

 ### 2.1.2
 * Updated - Siteimprove logo